gbetsan/3ceeea/README.md

 Currently, the starting code has the following API routes already implemented:

 - POST  `/api/register` - Register a new user
 - POST  `/api/login` - Login for an existing user
 - POST  `/api/posts` - Create a new post
+- GET   `/api/posts` - Get posts by authors
+- PATCH `/api/posts/:postId` - Update existing post with new data

 Only a logged in `User` can use this blogging website API, with the exception of the login and register routes.